-- Marjoram: Assists in relieving spasms, calming to the nerves, relieves headaches
+Marjoram: Assists in relieving spasms, calming to the nerves, relieves headaches

-Moms: try one of these bath salt baths.
-After noticing relaxing results from something so simple you’ll want to add a bath to your daily routine.
+  After noticing relaxing results from something so simple you’ll want to add a bath to your family’s weekly routine.
 Also, check out a previous blog I wrote about additional ways moms, dads, and kids can relax: Want to Relax?
 Here are 3 Inspiring Ideas to Help…

   This is the “Teaching Tips for Parents” section.
 Use these ideas as springboards for critical and creative thinking.
 Asking questions, comparing and contrasting and learning how to substitute will get your kids thinking on all 4-cylinders.

-If you have bath salt recipes that you swear by or want to share an amazing experience with bath salts–please comment in the section below.
+  If you have bath salt recipes that you love or want to share an experience with bath salts–please comment in the section below.